 The recovery phase must have an end.
 Organisational arrangements must be wound down and responsibility for completion of outstanding tasks and actions must be assigned and acknowledged.
 The withdrawal of formal recovery structures from the impacted community must be planned and staged in consultation with that community.

-An exit plan is the systematic plan of withdrawal of formal recovery assistance to a business as usual activity.
+An exit plan outlines the systematic withdrawal of formal recovery assistance and a return to business as usual activity.
 It will identify what outstanding work is left to complete and include planning for the ongoing support of stakeholders, such as local authorities and business.

 Typically the plan will handover the formal responsibilities from the Recovery Manager including the, recovery office and its systems, and environment tasks groups, back to business as usual agencies and processes.

 The exit plan needs to ensure: